Nine Horrors and a Dream

 Nine Horrors and a Dream is a collection of fantasy and horror short stories by American writer Joseph Payne Brennan.
 It was released in 1958 by Arkham House in an edition of 1,336 copies.
 It was the author's first collection of stories to be published.

 The jacket front panel and spine give the title only as Nine Horrors, although the full title appears on the inner jacket flap and title page.

 Some of the stories had originally appeared in the magazine Weird Tales and other pulps of the 1950s.
 One of the stories, "Levitation", was adapted for the television series Tales from the Darkside.

 "The Calamander Chest" was recorded by Vincent Price for inclusion on the Caedmon Educational Recordings release of The Goblins at the Bathhouse, 1978.
 The title is from the Ruth Manning-Sanders tale on side 1.

-The volume was reprinted by Ballantine Books as a paperback in 1958 with a cover illustration by Richard Powers.
-And again in 2019 by Dover Publications.
+The volume was reprinted by Ballantine Books (pb, 1962) with a cover illustration by Richard Powers.
+A recent pb reprint has been issued by Dover Publications (2019).